Looking after your hearing

 - If you are a musician, take advantage of special ear plugs which protect your hearing while preserving sound quality.

-- Talk to your occupational health and safety manager about making your workplace quieter.
+- Talk to your occupational health and safety officer about making your workplace quieter.
 Remember, it is an employer's responsibility to provide a safe work environment.

 - Download a smartphone app which helps you monitor your exposure to harmful noise levels.

-- Be aware that your risk of hearing loss increases if you are occupationally exposed to solvents or toxins, or if you are taking certain drugs.
+- Be aware your risk of hearing loss increases if you are occupationally exposed to solvents or toxins or if you are taking certain drugs.

 How loud is too loud?

-In most cases, your perception of ‘loudness’ or intensity of a sound is your best guide.
+Fortunately our hearing’s perception of loud noises is the best guide to the actual ‘loudness’ or intensity of a sound.
 If you think the noise is too loud, then it is.

-- Have to shout to be heard by someone less than four feet away.
+- Have to shout to be heard by someone less than a metre away.

 - Are listening to your personal stereo through headphones and can’t hear traffic sounds or people talking nearby.